-Where demand for the Service exceeds the Service capacity, the Service Provider will ensure that the referrer is informed of capacity issues and aware of alternative services. - 4.5 Service exists: The Service Provider will ensure that there is continuous flow through the Service and that people are exited as appropriate to allow new Service Users to gain access to provision.
+- 4.6 Service exits: The Service Provider will ensure that there is continuous flow through the Service and that people are exited as appropriate to allow new Service Users to gain access to provision.
 The Service will provide appropriate support for Service Users during periods of crisis and will only refuse access to support or withdraw support prematurely in exceptional circumstances after all other options have been exhausted.
-Where the Service User presents needs or behaviour that the Service is not able to support, the Service Provider will proactively engage with other agencies / services to ensure that the Service User continues to be supported as appropriate. - 4.6 Strengths-based approach: The Service will be provided in a manner that is flexible, person-centred and responsive to the individual needs and agreed outcomes with the Service User.
+Where the Service User presents needs or behaviour that the Service is not able to support, the Service Provider will proactively engage with other agencies / services to ensure that the Service User continues to be supported and have access to accommodation as appropriate. - 4.7 Strengths-based approach: The Service will be provided in a manner that is flexible, person-centred and responsive to the individual needs and agreed outcomes of the Service User.
 The Service User will be supported to identify their strengths and to develop the skills and knowledge needed to achieve their goals.
-Service Users will be supported to develop increased self-esteem, self-worth and to integrate into their community. - 4.7 All Service Users will have an up-to-date, outcome-focused support and risk management plan that is reviewed with appropriate frequency and includes input from other agencies as appropriate.
-Support plans will reflect any cultural, religious and lifestyle needs. - 4.8 Staff members will initially offer information and advice and support to help people self-advocate; non-statutory advocacy will be offered when required.
-This includes but is not limited to helping people to complete forms and utilise online self-help tools related to independent living and self-management of health and wellbeing. - 4.9 The Service Provider will ensure that, where possible and practicable, people accessing the Service have opportunities to be involved in all aspects of the Service.
-This will include but is not limited to decision making, planning and reviewing the service, staff recruitment, induction and training, and service delivery. - 4.10 Making community links: The Service Provider will establish close working relationships with a range of statutory, voluntary and independent sector agencies and support Service
+Service Users will be supported to develop increased self-esteem, self-worth and to integrate into their community. - 4.8 All Service Users will have an up-to-date, outcome-focused support and risk management plan that is reviewed with appropriate frequency and includes input from other agencies as appropriate.
+Support plans will reflect any cultural, religious and lifestyle needs. - 4.9 Staff members will initially offer information and advice and support to help people self-advocate; non-statutory advocacy will be offered when required.
+This includes but is not limited to helping people to complete forms and utilise online self-help tools related to independent living and self-management of health and wellbeing. - 4.10 The Service Provider will ensure that, where possible and practicable, people accessing the Service have opportunities to be involved in all aspects of the Service.
+This will include but is not limited to decision making, planning and reviewing the service, staff recruitment, induction and training, and service delivery. - 4.11 Making community links: The Service Provider will establish close working relationships with a range of statutory, voluntary and independent sector agencies and support Service Users to engage with these agencies.
+This includes but is not limited to NHS, social care and wellbeing, learning, work related, benefits, housing, and leisure services/ activities. - 4.12 The Service Provider will support Service Users to develop their own social networks, encouraging links with family, friends, peer support/volunteers and the wider community.
+This will include but is not limited to utilising innovative approaches to facilitating volunteering opportunities such as time-banking.
+The Service User will be supported to resolve any issues with neighbours and to understand their rights and responsibilities as a member of their local community. - 4.13 The Service Provider will be expected to work closely with local communities to help towards building better community resilience and encouraging community participation.